 About Cracked Glass

-I started Cracked Glass as a way to represent my own battles with mental illness—chronic depression, anxiety, PTSD, and the scars left by addiction and survival.
-But it’s not just my story.
+What started as my way of expressing battles with depression, anxiety, PTSD, and addiction has grown into something bigger.
+This movement isn’t only about me.
 It’s for my kids.
 For my family.
 For the people I’ve lost and the ones I still fight for.
+And it’s for you.

 This isn’t about fashion.
 It’s about resilience.
 It’s about saying: Fractured.
 Not Finished.